 Podcast Episodes for Food Allergy Parents

 We live in a wonderful age of podcasts, which means we can hear directly from experts interpreting scientific research and all the newest guidelines.
-The world of food allergy seems to be changing so much in recent years, that it’s important for us to stay up-to-date.
+The world of food allergy seems to be changing so much in recent years, and it’s important for us to stay up-to-date.

 We also need to remember that we’re susceptible to misinformation and disinformation, and one way to combat that is to keep your finger on what experts are saying.

 I hope to add to this list as I continue to learn more myself.
 But to start, here are a few podcast episodes I have learned a lot from.
+(This page is currently under construction…)

-Listen on Apple Podcasts and Spotify.
+Listen on Apple Podcasts, Spotify and Google Podcasts. (add links)

 Podcast title: AAAAI: Conversations from the World of Allergy